MEH1999/MEH1999/README.md

 ## 🛡️ About Me

-I'm a **SOC Analyst** based in Maryland who defends managed client environments by day and turns data into decisions by night.
+I'm a **SOC & Data Analyst** based in Maryland who defends managed client environments by day and turns data into decisions by night.
 I sit at the intersection of two disciplines:

 - **Security Operations** — triaging alerts from Microsoft Sentinel & Huntress EDR,